inquityy1/portfolio-grade/docs/performance-guide.md

 ### API

 - [ ] Response DTOs limit data exposure
-- [ ] Pagination implemented for large datasets
+- [ ] Cursor-based pagination implemented for posts
-- [ ] Caching strategy for frequently accessed data
+- [ ] Rate limiting with Redis for all endpoints
-- [ ] Background processing for heavy operations
+- [ ] Idempotency caching for POST/PATCH operations
-- [ ] Rate limiting implemented
+- [ ] Background jobs for admin operations
-- [ ] Request/response compression enabled
+- [ ] Performance monitoring for slow queries

 ### Frontend